horacio9a/mfc-node/README.md

 Running
 =======
 1. Open console and go into the directory where you unpacked the files.
-2. Run `npm install` in the same folder as main.js is.
-3. Edit config.yml file
-4. Start program with `node main.js`.
+2. Start program with `node main.js`.
 3. Open http://localhost:8888 in your browser.

 The list of online models will be displayed with a set of allowed commands for each model:
 	* __Include__ - if you want to record the model
 	* __Exclude__ - if you don't want to record the model anymore